KCL-BMEIS/niftyreg/README.txt

 1 WHAT DOES THE PACKAGE CONTAIN?
 --------------------------------
-The code contains programs to perform rigid, affine and non-linear registration of 2D and 3D images stored as Nifti or Analyze (nii or hdr, unzipped or not).
+The code contains programs to perform rigid, affine and non-linear registration of 2D and 3D images stored as Nifti or Analyze.

 The rigid and affine registration are performed using an algorithm initially presented by Ourselin et al.[1].
 The symmetric versions of the rigid and